Minimum income threshold requirement after 11 April 2024

 Cash savings

 Another alternative for sponsors with insufficient income would be to use both current income from employment (or other sources) and cash savings.
 Should a person apply for social security benefits in the UK, they would only be able to do so if they had savings under £16,000.
-Therefore, the UK Border Agency (UKBA) use the figure of £16,000 as the minimum ‘floor’ amount for savings which can be used to supplement any shortage in a sponsor’s income, or as main cash savings.
-Thus, the applicant and their sponsor must have at least £16,000 in savings plus 2.5 times the shortfall of £18,600 in order to satisfy the financial criteria (£62,500 for sponsors with no income).
+Therefore, the UK Visas and Immigration (UKVI) use the figure of £16,000 as the minimum ‘floor’ amount for savings which can be used to supplement any shortage in a sponsor’s income, or as main cash savings.
+Thus, the applicant and their sponsor must have at least £16,000 in savings plus 2.5 times the shortfall of £29,000 in order to satisfy the financial criteria (£88,500 for sponsors with no income).

 Example:

-Please note that according to UKBA policy, cash savings must be held by the applicant and/or their sponsor for at least six months immediately preceding the date of filing the settlement application.
+Please note that according to the UKVI policy, cash savings must be held by the applicant and/or their sponsor for at least six months immediately preceding the date of filing a settlement visa application (unless the applicant or their UK sponsor sell a property or liquidate investments/bonds that they have owned for more than six months, in which case it may be possible to apply straight away).
 The source of cash savings must be declared.
-Personal loans or promises from third parties will not be accepted by the examining UKBA officials.
+Personal loans or promises from third parties will not be accepted by the examining UKVI officials.

 Third party financial support

-While there is no option for third party support to count towards the financial requirement, if the couple have received a cash gift (not a loan) from a family member or friend which has been under their direct control for the last six months immediately preceding the date of filing the application, this can be used to qualify under Category D (cash savings) alone or combined with other available categories.
+Generally, there is no option for third party support to count towards the financial requirement.
+However, if the couple have received a cash gift (not a loan) from a family member or friend which has been under their direct control for the last six months immediately preceding the date of filing the application, this can be used to qualify under Category D (cash savings) alone or combined with other available categories.
 If the applicant is in receipt of child or spouse maintenance payments from a former partner this can be counted towards non-employment income.
-However, the UKBA examiners will not take into account the applicant’s current employment, earnings and/or any job offer letters when making a final determination of eligibility unless the applicant is already in the UK with permission to work.
+However, the UKVI case workers will not take into account the applicant’s current employment, earnings and/or any job offer letters when making a final determination of eligibility unless the applicant is already in the UK with permission to work.

 The financial threshold needed to make a successful UK marriage visa application can be quite complicated and appear ambiguous.
-As this article only details some of the UKBA requirements to fulfil, it is advisable to seek legal assistance in order to ensure your UK fiancee, partner or spouse visa application meets the financial requirements.
-Our UK immigration consultants will be more than happy to assess your financial situation in relation to the current legislation and provide options available to you.
-Please do not hesitate to complete our initial UK partner visa enquiry form on the right hand side to sign up for a free no-obligation consultation.
-One of our UK marriage visa consultants will contact you within 24 hours of receipt of your online assessment form.
+As this article only details some of the UKVI requirements to fulfil, it is advisable to seek legal assistance to ensure your UK fiancee, partner or spouse visa application meets the new financial requirement.
+Our UK immigration consultants can assess your financial situation in relation to the current legislation and provide options available to you.
+Please complete our initial UK partner visa enquiry form on the right hand side of the page to sign up for a free no-obligation consultation.
+One of our UK marriage visa consultants will contact you within 24 hours.

 Kemp House